 3. RingCentral

-RingCentral University offers self-service education for their customers including live training, webinars, videos, and guides, for three products – MVP (Message, Video, Phone), Contact Center, and Engage (Customer Service).
-Each product has learning paths for different users of the product – from end users (for MVP) to agents, supervisors, and admins.
+RingCentral University offers self-service education for their customers, including live training, webinars, videos, and guides, for three products: MVP (Message, Video, Phone), Contact Center, and Engage (Customer Service).
+Each product has learning paths for different product users—from end users (for MVP) to agents, supervisors, and admins.

 RingCentral University, powered by Skilljar

-What we love: RingCentral’s design is simple and clean, making it easy for customers to find what they need based on the product and their role.
-To make it easier for users to find content, they recently undertook a restructuring of their MVP courses, organizing content by role instead of basic vs. advanced.
-They even included a restructuring course guide which maps the original courses to the new courses to help user who might have started a course in the original set up.
+RingCentral’s design is simple and clean, making it easy for customers to find what they need based on the product and their role.
+They even included a restructuring course guide that maps the original courses to the new ones to help users who might have started a course in the original setup.

 4. Jamf

-Jamf launched their Customer Education department as its own function in 2020 and the program continues to grow through its training platform (for online certifications) and online training catalog (for online customer education).
+Jamf launched its Customer Education department as a separate function in 2020.
+The program continues to grow through its training platform (for online certifications) and online training catalog (for online Customer Education).
 The training catalog is the entry point for all Jamf customers to learn how to set up and start using their products.

 Jamf's online training catalog, powered by Skilljar

-What we love: Jamf is continually innovating to find new ways to reach customers.
+What we love about Jamf: Jamf continually innovates to find new ways to reach customers.
 Recently, they’ve had success with a new content format.
-“Jamf Shorts” are bite-sized training and support videos that explain common workflows, product updates, and new releases within the Jamf platform.
-Thanks to innovators like Jamf, short-form content is proving to be a valuable asset in any learning professionals toolkit.
+“Jamf Shorts” are quick, easy-to-follow videos that guide you through everyday tasks, highlight product updates, and show new features on the Jamf platform.

 Related Content: Learn how Jamf uses short-form video content to amplify their GTM strategy.